davidbrowne/dsga/README.md

 ## Usage

-Use it more or less like you would use vectors in a shader program, but not necessarily for shading.
+Use it more or less like you would use vectors and matrices in a shader program, but not necessarily for shading.

-The following types are pretty much what you expect, but there is a 1D version of a vector that we suffix as "scal" for scalar.
+The following types are pretty much what you expect, but there is a 1D version of a vector that we suffix as ```scal``` for scalar.
 It helps with keeping things interoperating, and it provides a way to swizzle a supposed "scalar" value:

 ``` c++
 // specialized using types